staticafi/BenchStore/README.md

 ## About
 BenchStore is an ASP.NET Core MVC application used for storing results from [BenchExec](https://github.com/sosy-lab/benchexec).
 BenchStore uses PostgreSQL as its database.

+BenchStore is available on [GitLab](https://gitlab.fi.muni.cz/xhercko/benchstore) and [GitHub](https://github.com/staticafi/BenchStore).

+The GitHub repository is a mirror of the GitLab repository.

 ## Getting Started
 ### Requirements
 - [Python 3.7 or newer](https://www.python.org/downloads/)